janmartenjongerius/serverplop/README.md

 ```bash
 $ make lamp
 ```
-The lamp make rule is to provide a basic Linux + Apache2 + MySQL + PHP installation.
+The lamp make rule is to provide a basic Linux + Apache2 + MySQL + PHP + Perl installation.
 It consists of the following rules:

 - essentials
 - apache2